 Students who enroll at Rosemead College are responsible for attending classes regularly.
 Students are expected to maintain good attendance and adhere to their program completion dates.
 Students should strive to attend classes consistently in order to master the required skills in the time allowed.
+At the discretion of the School Director, a student may in a rare emergency choose to attend a class at either campus, if the class level and/or program is identical.
+This does not constitute a makeup class, but is for the purpose of academic progress.
 Failure to attend a minimum of 80% of classes per course may result in dismissal from the program.